The Biochemistry and Molecular Biology Major 2013-14

-The biochemistry and molecular biology major constitutes an integrated curriculum of basic instruction in biology, chemistry, mathematics, and physics, followed by the opportunity to pursue advanced study in specialized areas of interest.
+The biochemistry and molecular biology (BMB) major constitutes an integrated curriculum of basic instruction in biology, chemistry, mathematics, and physics, followed by the opportunity to pursue advanced study in specialized areas of interest.
 In modern, well-equipped laboratories, distinguished faculty are engaged in frontline research.
+The BMB program features close faculty-student interaction, stimulating learning environments, and opportunities for independent research and study.
+Students majoring in BMB are encouraged to become involved in research under the guidance of a faculty sponsor.
+Many students participating in this aspect of the program have made important contributions to the scientific literature.
 The Departments of Chemistry and Biochemistry and Molecular, Cell, and Developmental (MCD) Biology host a very active seminar series of national and international scholars in which advanced undergraduates are encouraged to participate.

 Study and Research Opportunities